 1. Visio is complex

-Fundamentally Visio is a collection of little boxes, with not much depth behind them.
+Fundamentally its a collection of little boxes, with not much depth behind them.
 And because those small boxes don’t capture the essence of process, people are tempted to create even more little boxes.
 The result is that the processes appear more and more complex, and become harder and harder to read.

 It is true that sometimes even rudimentary instructions are sufficient in certain business processes.
 But because Visio encourages unnecessary levels of complexity, the process documentation is constantly robbed of its value.